-Note that the blast valve sleeves are used to create the seal to the main valves and removal of the sleeve will therefore break the pressure integrity of the burner.
+Note that the column is used to create the seal to the main valve and removal of the column will therefore break the pressure integrity of the burner.
 It is very important therefore to ensure that the burner is completely vented of fuel prior to removal of these components.